-The Museum is a private, non-profit institution.
-Your admission fee helps the Museum deliver world-class exhibitions and programming.
+The National Building Museum is a private, non-profit institution.
+Your admission fee helps us deliver world-class exhibitions and programming.
 We welcome visitors to enjoy the Great Hall, Museum Shop, café, or a docent-led tour of our historic landmark building free of charge.

 |Free||Museum members; children aged 2 and under|

-Includes 45 minutes of play time; tickets are available every hour, starting at 15 minutes after the hour and are distributed on a first-come, first-served basis.
+Includes 45 minutes of play time.
 Last entry is at 3:15 pm.

 Free at Four - Late Day Reduced Admission

-Weekdays (except federal holidays) 4–5 pm, admission to the exhibition House & Home and Palaces for the People: Guastavino and America's Great Public Spaces is free thanks to support from the National Endowment for the Humanities.
+Weekdays (except federal holidays) 4–5 pm, admission to the exhibition House & Home is free thanks to support from the National Endowment for the Humanities.
 During Free at Four, we offer reduced admission to the Museum’s other exhibitions: FREE for members, $5 for adults, $3 for youth.